 - Among other thrilling attractions are the Hershey Triple Tower, which offers three different drop tower rides, and The Claw, a high-flying pendulum ride.

-Unlike many theme parks, Hersheypark doesn't identify its water park attractions as an onsite water park.
-But The Boardwalk has an impressive collection of water slides and other wet attractions and is larger than most theme park/water park hybrids (and bigger even than some standalone water parks).
+The Boardwalk has an impressive collection of water slides and other wet attractions and is larger than many theme park/water park hybrids (and bigger even than some standalone water parks).
 Admission to the water park attractions is included with admission to Hersheypark.

 - Breakers Edge, an uphill water coaster